Folkestone Groomers Directory

 Frequently Asked Questions

+Yes, grooming tables work well for cats too.
 The secure, elevated surface actually helps many cats feel more confident than floor grooming.
-Just use the grooming loop properly and never leave them unattended.
+Use the grooming loop properly, adjusted for a cat's smaller neck, and never leave them unattended.

 What weight limit should I look for?